Lunar Jetman

 Lunar Jetman is a horizontally scrolling shooter developed and published by Ultimate Play the Game.
 It was released for the ZX Spectrum in 1983 and later on the BBC Micro.
-In this sequel to Jetpac, the second installment of the Jetman series, Jetman has to destroy alien bases whilst simultaneously defending himself, along with Earth, from a hostile alien race.
+In this sequel to Jetpac, the second instalment of the Jetman series, Jetman has to destroy alien bases whilst simultaneously defending himself, along with Earth, from a hostile alien race.

 It was met with critical acclaim upon release for its addictive gameplay and range of colours.
 The game was followed by a third episode, Solar Jetman: Hunt for the Golden Warpship, released for the NES in 1990.
 It was later included in Rare's 2015 Xbox One retrospective compilation, Rare Replay.